Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Hochschild complexes as algebras over operads and PROPs

 1. For any $\Z/2$-graded $\A$-algebra $A$ one can define canonically a $1$-parameter family of $\A$-algebras $A_{\lambda}, \lambda \in {\bf G}_m$, such that $A_{\lambda}=A$ as a $\Z/2$-graded vector space and $m_n^{A_{\lambda}}=\lambda m_n^A$.

 2. For simplicity we will assume that $A$ is strictly unital.
 Otherwise we will work with the pair $( C_{\bullet}^{mod} ( A, A ), C^{\bullet}_{mod} ( A, A ) )$ of modified Hochschild complexes.

-3. We can consider an extension $P^{new}$ of the dg-operad $P$ allowing any non-zero valency for a non-labeled (black) vertex( in the definition of $P$ we required that such a valency was at least three).
+3. Let us consider an extension $P^{new}$ of the dg-operad $P$ allowing any non-zero valency for a non-labeled (black) vertex (recall that in the definition of $P$ we required that such a valency was at least three).
 All the formulas remain the same.
 But the dg-operad $P^{new}$ is no longer formal.
 It contains a dg-suboperad generated by trees with all vertices being non-labeled.
 Action of this suboperad $P^{new}_{nonl}$ is responsible for the flat connection discussed below.

-4. In addition to the connection along the variable $u$ one has the Gauss-Manin connection which acts along the fibers of $\xi_A$ (see Section 11.4).
+4. In addition to the connection along the variable $u$ one has the Gauss-Manin connection which acts along the fibers of $\xi_A$ (see Section \ref{GM connection}).
 Probably one can write down an explicit formula for this connection using the action of the colored operad $P^{new}$.
 In what follows are going to describe a connection which presumably coincides with the Gauss-Manin connection.

-Let us now consider a dg-algebra $k [ B, \gamma_0, \gamma_2 ]$ which is generated by the following operations of the colored dg-operad $P^{new}$:
+Let us now consider a dg-algebra $\K [ B, \gamma_0, \gamma_2 ]$ which is generated by the following operations of the colored dg-operad $P^{new}$:

 a) Connes differential $B$ of degree $- 1$.
-It can be depicted such as follows (cf. Section 7.3):
+It can be depicted such as follows (cf. Section \ref{case of strictly unital algebras}):